 - Preheat the oven to 350°F (177°C).
 Line a 12-cup muffin pan with cupcake liners.
 Line a second pan with 2 liners – this recipe makes about 14 cupcakes.
 Set aside.

-Interested in making a cake?
-Here's a triple chocolate layer cake that is just as moist and chocolate-y.
+- Cake: Here’s a chocolate cake that is just as moist and chocolate-y.

 More of a vanilla person?
 Here are my favorite vanilla cupcakes!